dwjoyce/pythonbook/chapters/More on functions.rst

     print(box_volume(10, 20, 30))

-You could place the calling of the function, the line containing the function name ``print``, along with the other code towards the bottom of your program.
+You should place the calling of the function, the line containing the function name ``print``, along with the other code towards the bottom of your program.

 It is quite clear that the integer value ``10`` is passed into parameter ``length``, ``20`` is passed into the parameter ``height``, and ``30`` is passed into the parameter ``width``.
-In Python, this is called :term:`positional arguments` - the position of each argument determines which parameter it is passed into.
+In Python, these are called :term:`positional arguments` - the position of each argument determines which parameter it is passed into.
 The first argument is passed into the first parameter, the second argument is passed into the second parameter, and so on.
 If you get the order of your arguments wrong, then then the wrong data will be fed into the wrong parameters.
 Bad things will happen.

 An alternative is to explicitly state what parameters you want to use for each argument (remember, arguments on the outside are being passed into parameters on the inside).
 Use the same function definition, but call it in this way.
 You should place this line beneath the print statement above::

     print(box_volume(length=10, height=20, width=30))

 Run your program again, and make sure it now prints out the same volume twice.
 However, the line calling the function ``box_volume`` makes more sense with the parameter names being assigned to the argument values explicitly.
+Yes, it is more typing, but reads better.

 This is called :term:`keyword arguments` - you are referring to each parameter by name, by keyword, and supplying the data you want to be associated with each.
 This may not look very useful in this example, but when function definition and function invocation (i.e. calling the function) are in different modules, then it allows you to immediately see what value is being passed into what parameter.
 The function call contains more information, and allows you to see what is going on.